 The trail will connect residents and students all the way from Cupertino High, and Creekside Park to the Cupertino Library/Civic Center and the new McClellan bike lanes towards De Anza College, Monta Vista HS, Kennedy MS, and Regnart.

-- Create a safe off-road route for kids to go to schools, parks, and the library
+Creates a safe off-road route for kids to go to schools, parks, and the library

-- Reduce car traffic around schools
+Reduces car traffic around schools

-- Provide convenient, fun, and easy access for residents to parks, the library, and civic center
+Provides convenient, fun, and easy access for residents to parks, the library, and civic center

-- Increase property values
+Increases property values

-- Improve physical fitness of residents
+Improves physical fitness of residents

 Homes near bike trails tend to see their property values increase by up to 32%!